-Located in the City of Bozeman, the campus comprises approximately 1,800 acres and more than 40 classroom and administrative buildings, including a full-service library; eleven residence halls, including a new 400-bed residence hall, to house the University's growing freshman population; three cafeterias; an animal bioscience facility; the recently-renovated Gaines Hall, a heavily used chemistry classroom building; the Museum of the Rockies; and numerous other classroom buildings and special laboratories.
-A federally-funded \$17 million renovation of one of the University's most active research laboratory facilities was recently completed, as was a suite-style residence hall for upperclassmen.
+Located in the City of Bozeman, the campus comprises approximately 1,800 acres and more than 40 classroom and administrative buildings, including a full-service library; eleven residence halls, including a new 400-bed residence hall, to house the University's growing freshman population; three cafeterias; an animal bioscience facility; the Museum of the Rockies; and numerous other classroom buildings and special laboratories.
+A federally-funded \$17 million renovation of one of the University's most active research laboratory facilities was recently completed, as was a new freshman residence, Yellowstone Hall.
 The University is the beneficiary of recent capital gifts; a new classroom building housing the Jake Jabs College of Business and Entrepreneurship was completed in summer 2014 after a \$25 million gift, and a \$70 million project is underway which will include Norm Asbjornson Hall, named for the contributor of a \$50 million lead gift.

-As the state's Land Grant institution, the University's mission is to educate students, create knowledge and art, and serve communities by integrating learning, discovery and engagement.
+As the state's Land Grant institution, the campus's mission is to educate students, create knowledge and art, and serve communities by integrating learning, discovery and engagement.
 The Extended University provides educational opportunities to the citizens of the State by providing off-campus instruction in the form of courses, institutes and conferences for individuals not regularly enrolled at the University.
-Public service and outreach are central to the Bozeman campus's mission.
+Public service and outreach are central to the campus's mission.
 The campus is the hub of a network of extension offices operating in each of Montana's 56 counties, seven Agricultural Research Centers, five extended nursing campuses, a widely utilized teaching and research museum, and a statewide public television network.

-Montana State University Unaudited Supplemental Information As of and for the Year Ended June 30, 2016
+Montana State University Unaudited Supplemental Information As of and for the Year Ended June 30, 2017